-We have created this page to keep you updated with information about the work to restore West Park Stray to its former glory in light of the UCI road world championships.
+We have created this page to keep you updated with information about the work to restore West Park Stray.

 - repaired all the damage to verges along Beech Grove, York Place and West Park

 - restored all bedding areas along West Park

 - repaired and reopened the footpath along West Park from the Prince of Wales roundabout to the top Montpellier Hill

 - removed the Heras fencing

 - made temporary repairs to the footpaths that cross the stray

 - installed netting around areas where the ground is waterlogged and/or unsafe